pynetscript/reality/README.md

 - Timestamp the date & time the script started in D/M/Y H:M:S format.
 - SSH to the first device in the <2nd_argument> (.json).
   - Log the successful connection in cmdrunner.log
-- Send "log" command to log begin timestamp & Change Control/Ticker ID locally on the device.
+- Send "log" command to log "begin timestamp" & "script used" locally on the device.
 - Run all the commands from the <3rd argument> (.txt) one by one.
   - Don't run empty line as command.
-- Send "log" command to log end timestamp & Change Control/Ticker ID locally on the device.
+- Send "log" command to log "end timestamp" & "script used" locally on the device.
 - Disconnect the SSH session.
 - Log the successful configuration in cmdrunner.log
 - Show progress bar